IMI’s mission, and passion, is to equip leaders to build the future.

 Starting in 2015 with 6 organisations and 24 participants, the programme now has an alumni of over 700 mentors and mentees from network mentor programmes centred in Dublin and Cork.

-From a small room in the Gresham Hotel, IMI now sees over 500 professionals graduate from professional diploma programmes each year, with TBC completing an impactful short programme and over TBC taking part in a customised programme.
+From a small room in the Gresham Hotel, IMI now sees thousands of professionals graduate from professional diploma programmes, short programmes and customised programmes.

 Our Masters of Business framework – Ireland’s most flexible and innovative Masters programmes – has allowed professional develop their abilities in a broad range of areas, supporting them in navigating today’s complex business environment.